One year in, here’s how 8 predictions about the pandemic have held up

 This time last year, however, worries were high about crowded beaches becoming superspreader events.
 In Europe last summer, some governments set up bubbles, barriers and websites tracking the number of beach goers.
 Others deployed drones to monitor social distancing.

-But Epidemiologists say these worries were somewhat misplaced: Major outbreaks weren’t traced back to beach gatherings.
-Still, activities often associated with beaches — like parties, vacations and travel — do spread the virus.
+But epidemiologists say these worries were somewhat misplaced: Major outbreaks weren’t traced back to beach gatherings.
+Still, activities often associated with beaches — such as parties, vacations and travel — do spread the virus.

-That domestic violence would rise: Correct.
+That domestic violence would rise: Correct

-From the moment that Wuhan announced its first lockdown in January, advocates warned that cases of abuse would rise under such conditions.
-And it did.
+From the moment that Wuhan, China, announced its first lockdown in January, advocates warned that cases of abuse would rise under such conditions.
+And they did.
 Domestic violence, which disproportionately affects women, rose worldwide as more countries ordered people to say inside and economic and familial pressures grew.

 Measures to control the spread of coronavirus are a nightmare for victims of domestic violence.
 Advocates are demanding governments step up.

-Experts were right that measures to curb the pandemic are often a nightmare for domestic violence victims: cut off from support services, many have been left cooped up with their abusers.
+Experts were right that measures to curb the pandemic are often a nightmare for domestic violence victims: Cut off from support services, many have been left cooped up with their abusers.
 As economies shut down last March, advocates pleaded with governments to consider the impacts of these policies on gender-based violence and prioritize services to address the problem.

-That job losses and school closures would affect women disproportionately: Correct.
+That job losses and school closures would affect women disproportionately: Correct

 The pandemic’s effects differ dramatically across demographics.
 But one pervading outcome is that women worldwide have been more likely to lose or quit their jobs and to take on more of the burden of child care, amid the pressures of remote learning, school closures and housework.